 Israel’s ambassador to India, Reuven Azar, also met India’s Foreign Minister Dr. S. Jaishankar on April 25.
 India expressed appreciation for “Israel’s steadfast support in combating cross-border terrorism.”

 Azar, talking to PTI on April 24, not only condemned the attacks but drew parallels to what happened in Israel on October 7.
-He said the October 7 attacks are providing “inspiration” to terrorists around the world and further highlighted the presence of Hamas personnel in Pakistan-occupied Kashmir in the months preceding the attacks.
+He said the October 7 attacks are providing “inspiration” to terrorists around the world and further highlighted the presence of Hamas personnel in Pakistan-occupied Kashmir in months preceding the attacks.

 A TOI report published months prior to the Pahalgam tragedy revealed that in a first, senior Hamas leadership was spotted in PoK for a public rally titled ‘Kashmir solidarity and Hamas Operation Al Aqsa Flood’ in Rawalakot.
 Apart from this, several Hamas representatives have made a visit to Pakistan since the October 7 attacks.